Information Statement

 - Implementation and management of CITA Online (the Agency’s tax filing portal);

-- Issue guidance and legal determinations on questions of uncertainty with regards to tax legislation.
+- Issuing guidance and legal determinations on questions of uncertainty with regards to relevant tax legislation.

 Under PATI, the Agency has the following obligations: